meteatamel/knative-tutorial/docs/visioneventing.md

 ## Test the service

-We can finally test our Knative service by uploading an image to the bucket.
+We can finally test our service by uploading an image to the bucket.

 First, let's watch the logs of the service.
 Wait a little and check that a pod is created: